 Exactly a year after the death of her husband, a boy was born.

 Not hers, certainly.
-It was a young woman who had just showed up at the steps of the orphanage, on New Year's Eve, in labor.
+She was already past child-bearing years and could only barely handle the ones that weren't even her's.
+It was a young woman who had just showed up at the steps of the orphanage, on New Year's Eve of all the inconvenient days, in labor.
 Why was a miracle, such as the birth of child, thought of as such a tragedy?
 Unfortunately, the poor woman didn't have the will to live any longer and died mere minutes after the birth of the beautiful baby boy, leaving him pretty much the only child to ever be literally born an orphan.
 His mere existence was a tragedy.
 However, Mrs. Cole didn't really seem to mind him much, though.
 Despite her deep hatred of children and the dreary coincidence he was born exactly a year after her husband's death, she kind of liked him.
 The darling child was beautiful, unlike his mother, and he was a very well behaved baby.
 He wouldn't start causing her so much grief till much later in his life.
 She naturally didn't once think that later in his life that boy would be the cause of so many more tragedies across the nation, to try and make up for his own tragic beginnings.
-Of course, what woman would expect she was carrying a monster in her arms?
+Of course, what woman would suspect she was carrying a monster in her arms?
 She would only see the light when he got older and met her, which is what this story is really about.
-It's not about the sad life of a bitter, uptight, old woman.
+It's not about the sad life of a bitter, uptight, unfortunate woman.
 It's about the simple meeting of a boy and a girl and all the good and bad it caused for the world.
 The boy met her practically soaked in tragedy, but their meeting was anything but tragic.

 They met in that miserable place in London, in the summer of 1935...